• Skip to primary navigation

 Talents

 He had some real natural talents.
-My guess they were great vision and hands.
+My guess is they were great vision and hands.
 He could see the court and teammates out of the corner of his eye.
 He could make the basketball twirl and spin in his subtle hands.

 Skills